greenelab/deep-review/sections/02_intro.md

 ### Will deep learning transform the study of human disease?

-With this review, we specifically set out to address the question: "what would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?."
-We set a high bar for the term "transform."
-Specifically we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine.
+What would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
+With this review we set out to address this question, setting a high bar for "transform."
+Specifically, we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine.
 There are numerous examples where deep learning has been applied to biological problems and produced somewhat improved results,